-As leader, it's your job to keep the office mood upbeat, positive and full of energy.
-You have to strike a fine balance between productivity and play – the odd beer on a Friday afternoon, naughty treats and snacks throughout the week, and even the offer of personal advice, if requested, will keep spirits high and make people feel like they're part of a caring, fun community.
+As a leader, it's your job to keep the office mood upbeat, positive and full of energy.
+You have to strike a delicate balance between productivity and play.
+The odd beer on a Friday afternoon, treats and snacks throughout the week, and even the offer of personal advice, if requested, will keep spirits high and make people feel like they're part of a caring, fun community.

 9. Trust your instincts

 There's no getting around it.
-You will solely have to make difficult decisions on a regular basis, particularly when the going gets tough.
+You will solely have to make difficult decisions regularly, particularly when the going gets tough.
 And you won't get any help because your team will be relying on you to steer them through those choppy waters.